iisowki/OSJ/README.md

-# JasonTheWeen Fanzine
+# JasonTheWeen Digital Fanzine

-A digital fanzine showcasing JasonTheWeen's music, albums, and history.
+A prototype of a digital fanzine showcasing JasonTheWeen's music, albums, and history.

 ## Features